A0ks9/EnhancedPlayerView/README.md

 # EnhancedPlayerView
-EnhancedPlayerView is a good idea for you to improve ur design and make things more easy with Media3 PlayerView
+EnhancedPlayerView is a good idea for you to improve your design and make things more easy with Media3 PlayerView

 [![StandWithPalestine](https://raw.githubusercontent.com/karim-eg/StandWithPalestine/main/assets/palestine_badge.svg)](https://github.com/karim-eg/StandWithPalestine)